nelsonjchen/gargantuan-takeout-rocket/README.md

 * thefacebook.com
   * Haven't tried.
 Doubt GTR's current audience cares.
 But they have a Takeout too.
 Fun fact, their "takeout" natively supports Backblaze B2 as a target!
 Very much "they warned me Satan would be attractive" indeed!
-  * Not sure if object storage based or has limits on concurrency and parallelism or if it uses cookies or not.
+  * Not sure if object storage based or has limits on concurrency and parallelism.
+  * Uses cookies.
+Would need a Cloudflare proxy to allow cookies to be transported over the URL.
 * Atlassian Cloud JIRA/Confluence's Backup for Cloud
   * [Atlassian had a massive outage around April 2022 when they permanently deleted customer systems **and their backups**.](https://newsletter.pragmaticengineer.com/p/scoop-atlassian?s=r)
   * If you paid attention to how Atlassian hosted their cloud offerings, you got the impression it was still very pet-like for every customer with customer support being able to login to each tenant's box even if it was camouflaged.